 A tall, calcium-packed glass of milk is iconic for its bone benefits.
 In addition to dairy, leafy greens, like kale and spinach, are other reliable sources of calcium.
 Soy beans and broccoli also contain significant amounts.

 By paying attention to calcium intake in your 20s, you can get a head start building up calcium reserves that your body will utilize well into the future.
-Support your bones with calcium, and they will support you for life!

 Before reaching peak bone mass around age 30, most healthy people build more bone tissue than they break down.
 Osteoblasts and osteocytes are the cell types that synthesize bone, while osteoclasts break down bone.
 Bone resorption is the process by which osteoclasts break down bone tissue to release the mineral contents into the bloodstream.

 Your bone production naturally begins to slow down around age 30, which can cause an overall loss of bone mass for some people.
-In severe cases, if no intervention is taken, this can eventually lead to osteoporosis.

 For most people, calcium intake will be the most important factor in managing bone health.
 However, other factors should be taken into consideration: gender, age, ethnicity, and family history all influence your unique needs.

 Of course, there are the usual culprits as well: heavy alcohol use, smoking, and excessive caffeine consumption all interfere with calcium intake, and thus, bone health.
 Additional foundational factors that contribute to maintaining optimal bone health include physical activity such as weight bearing exercise.

-As noted above, vitamin D plays a crucial role in bone health — think of it as the Gayle to calcium’s Oprah.
+Vitamin D plays a crucial role in bone health — think of it as the Gayle to calcium’s Oprah.
 Emerging science has shown that vitamin D allows calcium to be sufficiently absorbed in the gut and used by the body.

 In addition to supporting the absorption of calcium, vitamin D also aids in bone growth and remodeling.
-Without adequate vitamin D, bones can break more easily, and even become misshapen.

 Vitamin D does not occur naturally in many foods.
 The best source of vitamin D is through direct sun exposure during the brightest part of the day.
 Of course, not everyone is fortunate enough to reside in a region where this is possible year round.
 For this reason, supplementation is often recommended.
 The recommended dose range for ages 9 through 70 is between 600 and 4,000 IU per day.